-- A-B Clip-Copy: Selecting A-B Clip-Copy will set the starting point of the video to be clip copied, and the icon displays at the bottom-left corner of the screen.
-Selecting A-B Clip-Copy again will set the ending point of the video to be clip copied and displays the Clip-Copy screen. - Clip-Copy: Select Clip-Copy, and the Clip-Copy screen appears to allow clip copy setup.
+- A-B Clip-Copy: Selecting A-B Clip-Copy will set the starting point of the video to be clip copied, and the in icon displays at the bottom-left corner of the screen.
+Selecting A-B Clip-Copy again will set the ending point of the video to be clip copied and displays the Clip-Copy screen. - Clip-Copy: Select Clip-Copy, and the Clip-Copy screen appears to allow clip copy setup. - Print: Selecting Print allows you to print a selected image.